-Tell Me More: Talking Rehabilitation and Restorative Justice with Deepika Bhardwaj
+Tell Me More: Talking Accountability and Transformative Justice with Deepika Bhardwaj

+“The way that we’re made to confront our role in oppressive structures feels threatening because it feels personal and punitive.”

 In The Swaddle’s interview series Tell Me More, we discuss crucial cultural topics with people whose work pushes societal boundaries.

-Deepika Bhardwaj is a New Delhi-based, queer, feminist organizer with a background in Gender Studies.
-Deepika initiated Alternative Justice in early 2020 with an aim to re-conceptualize justice as restorative and transformative, and to build alternative strategies to address violence within communities that are independent of the criminal legal system and other punitive structures.
+Deepika Bhardwaj (she/her) is a queer anti-violence organizer interested in restorative and transformative justice work rooted in an abolitionist praxis and focused on building meaningful and accountable relationships within our communities.
+Deepika initiated Alternative Justice in 2020 to work towards building community-based and anti-carceral spaces to address and respond to sexual harm, abuse and conflict in India.
 The Swaddle’s Aditi Murti spoke to Deepika about reimagining non-carceral, community-based approaches to prevent and heal from sexual harm.

 The Swaddle: How does society’s punitive attitude towards sexual harm disregard victims?